Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Statements of the results: invariant section case

-\item Since we only focus on the partial hyperbolicity in the uniform sense, we add an additional assumption on the spectral condition, i.e. the functions in (A$ ' $) (or (A)) (B) condition are bounded (except \emph{\autoref{lem:leaf1}} which is not used). \end{enumerate}
+\item Since we only focus on partial hyperbolicity in the uniform sense, we add an additional assumption on the spectral condition, i.e., the functions in the (A$ ' $)(B) (or (A)(B)) condition are \emph{bounded} (except \emph{\autoref{lem:leaf1}}). \end{enumerate}